-Scout Energy Management, LLC (Scout) is permitted for the construction and operation of the South Baker Compressor Station.
+Ridge Energy, LLC (Ridge) is permitted for the operation of the South Baker Compressor Station.
 The facility is a natural gas compressor station located approximately 16 miles southeast of Baker, Montana, in Section 20, Township 5 North, Range 61 East, in Fallon County, Montana.